 - Apply your search terms to locate the book the chapter is contained within. - Select the item you want to add from the results list. - Select the section you wish to add it to from the drop-down box. - Click Add. - On the entry in your reading list, click the three dots to the right of the entry and choose Edit item. - Change the 'Type' drop-down from Book to Book Chapter.
-You will then see additional fields to enter the chapter title, author, chapter number and start/end page numbers. - Save any changes. - Click on Add tags to item to indicate whether this is Essential, Recommended or Background reading.
-You will need to do this for each item, so students understand how important the item is, as well as the Library making arrangements for a specific number of copies to be available. - To add more items, click on the refresh icon and then continue.
+You will then see additional fields to enter the chapter title, author, chapter number and start/end page numbers.

+- Save any changes. - Click on Add tags to item to indicate whether this is Essential, Recommended or Background reading.
+You will need to do this for each item, so students understand how important the item is, as well as the Library making arrangements for a specific number of copies to be available.
+Note: If the book is not already available as an e-book and you want the chapter scanned to ease access for your students, then tag it with Requires CLA Scanning. - To add more items, click on the refresh icon and then continue.